 David has presented at several national and regional conferences on clinical research and regulatory topics and is the author of numerous articles in ACRP’s Clinical Research, RAPS’ Focus and the Journal of Clinical Research Best Practice.

-Sarah Hammond is the primary consultant for software, clinical data management and electronic medical records systems.
-Sarahhas 16 years of experience in the implementation of electronic systems for medical records, clinical data and budget management.
-Sarah has worked in industry and academic environments.
+Sarah Hammond is the primary consultant for medical writing.
+Sarah has 19 years of experience in technical writing for the testing and implementation of electronic systems for medical records, clinical data management.
+Completing a BA in English Composition, Sarah has worked as a medical writer on a variety of both product documents and clinical research documents.
 She has been a guest lecturer in the Masters in Biomedical Regulatory Affairs and the Health Informatics and Health Information Management program.
 She has co-authored articles on validating clinical data management software.